 Mr. Maney

-About the same age as my parents, Jessie Maney was boisterous and full of bluster.
-I can see him now, sitting with Dad on our front porch sharing an evening cup of coffee and telling tales of his time overseas.
-This was a commonplace occurrence in those days, as he and his wife, Alene, would often walk up after supper for a brief visit and a bit of conversation.
-I was typically sitting with them, or playing near, keeping an ear on the conversation.
-Mr. Maney was never without a story and once he was settled in one of our rocking chairs they would pour forth.
+He and his wife, Alene, would often walk up to our house after supper for a brief visit and a bit of conversation.
+That was a commonplace occurrence in those days.
+I can see Mr. Maney now, sitting with Dad on our front porch sharing a cup of coffee and telling tales of Okinawa, Korea, and his stint in Vietnam.
+He was never without a story, and once he was settled in one of our chairs and started rocking, they would pour forth.
 To my adolescent ears, they sounded wild and fantastic, full of adventure.
-Thinking back, though, given all the places he had been and all the people he met, I don't imagine he had to exaggerate much at all.
-However, I knew Dad had some good stories too, and I loved hearing them, especially when they involved my grandparents, my aunts and uncles and the olden days, but I knew that when Mr. Maney got cranked up, I wasn't going to hear any of Dad’s stories.
-This would have been in the early '60s.
-Around 1966, shortly after Mr. Maney retired from the military, he and Alene divorced, and he moved to town and joined the Wiggins police force.
-I didn't see much of him after that.
-Until that one night in the summer of 1970.
+Given all the places he had been and all the people he met, I don't imagine he had to exaggerate much at all.
+However, I knew Dad had some good stories too, and I loved hearing them, especially when they involved my grandparents, my aunts and uncles and the olden days.
+But I knew that when Mr. Maney got cranked up, I wasn't going to hear any of those.

 My second motorcycle, a 1970 Honda CB175 that I purchased at the beginning of that summer.